eninedev/eninedev.github.io/entropy/index.md

 ## About

+**What**<br>
+8 hours per day x 5 days per week x 24 weeks, without exception.

 **Where**<br>
 On premises in Aundh, Pune

 **When**<br>
-8 hours per day x 5 days per week x 24 weeks, without exception.
+Cohort 1 will commence on December 11, 2023

 **Who**<br>
 Open application process

-**When**<br>
-Cohort 1 will commence on December 11, 2023

 **How**<br>
 In-person ONLY